Syncano/website/pages/blog/2014-10-24-docker-workflow-fig-sh/index.md

 ...
 ```

-<p>So, my advice is to strip quotes in environment specification.</p>
+So, my advice is to strip quotes in environment specification.

-<h4>Rebuilding images</h4>
+#### Rebuilding images

-<p>I also noticed fig occasionally doesn't notice when a <em>Dockerfile</em> changes and its image needs to be rebuilt.
-When that happens, you'll just need to enter this into the command line:</p>
+I also noticed fig occasionally doesn't notice when a _Dockerfile_ changes and its image needs to be rebuilt.
+When that happens, you'll just need to enter this into the command line:

 ```javascript
 $ fig rm  # removes containers